-The water retention in light, sandy soil can be greatly increased with the addition of organic materials.
+The water retention in light, sandy soil can be greatly increased with the addition of organic materials and bentonite clay.
 This in turn creates an ideal environment in which the worms will thrive.
 As the compost breaks down nutrients are released into the soil, also creating a food source for your plants.
 So this simple process dramatically improves light soil in two very important ways, providing a long term remedy to these problems.

 Even heavy clay can be greatly improved by the addition of compost.
 Don’t break your back trying to dig up heavy clay.
 Just add a generous layer of compost on top of the soil, cover with lots of lucerne, pea straw, or fine mulch, and then go and do something else in your garden!
 Give the area an occasional watering during hot weather, otherwise leave it to the rain to keep the area moist.
 After a few months you will find an enormous amount of worm activity has taken place, which will have broken up the clay, improved the texture of the soil, and subsequently improved the drainage too.

 Producing your own compost is really easy.
 For further information on making your own compost, check out this post.